Diamanté (EP)

 Diamanté is the sixth EP by the American post-hardcore band At the Drive-In, released on November 24, 2017, through Rise Records.
 The November 24th release was in accordance with Record Store Day 2017.
-The group played the song Amid Ethics from the EP on this same date during their tour in Glasgow, Scotland.
 Ahead of the EP's release, the band issued a cryptic note regarding the recording: “How do you weaponize the insatiable thirst for life among vultures?
 How do you deprogram the coroner dissecting hiatus ?
 What light beckons you from the sewers of suggestion?
 Is your instinct extinct ?
 Or does it hide in the flash burn of counterfeit automatons?
 5 boys with guilty slingshots swaying to the Midwitch Sound.
 Blinded by the DIAMANTÉ.”
 Diamanté is the last official recording from the band before going on indefinite hiatus.

 The EP saw a limited 4,000 vinyl release for Record Store Day in 2017 in the United States.
-It was released for streaming in January 2018.It received generally favorable reviews.
+It was released for streaming in January 2018.
+It received generally favorable reviews.